jhilikmajumdar/Inflation_prediction/README.md

 - **Economic Behaviors**: Based on clusters, can we identify economic behaviors or policies that are beneficial or harmful?
 - **Future Preparations**: Based on the forecast, how should countries prepare for future inflation trends?

+copy the Git URL and try running it.

 ---

 #### **7. Visualization Dashboard:**